toepoke/pAppwords/README.md

 - If however the user changes their passwords and none of the passwords are subject to a breach, the failure rate is zero and the dialog is not shown.

 The above means we can use Pappwords on all pages with passwords without being concerned about the scenario being run.

-## Options

-- Clear password fields (boolean) - If a password is subject to a breach the password field will be cleared, forcing the user to enter a another password.
-Defaults to true.
-- Warn only (boolean) - If true, the end-user is told their password has been subject to a breach, but the form will still submit.
-Default is false.
-- Failure Percentage (decimal) - See above.
-Defaults to 33%.
-- Message (string).
-The message the user sees in the breached dialog.
-Defaults to the text in the above screenshot.

-# Compatibility

-Tested working with:

-* Chrome
-* Firefox
-* IE Edge
-* IE 10 and 11 (via emulation)

-# Demo

-There's two demos:

-1. The [Auto Demo](https://toepoke.github.io/pAppwords/docs/auto-demo.html) has zero configuration.
-2. The [Validation Demo](https://toepoke.github.io/pAppwords/docs/validation-demo.html) shows how you can configure how the plug-in behaves.

 # Credits